 Situated only 50Km inland from Malaga, the rock climbing area of El Chorro is very diverse and has something for everyone.
 The main focal point is the huge limestone gorge, which offers some fantastic multi-pitch rock climbing with its own unique and intimidating atmosphere.
-Additionally there are other crags that offer everything a climber could wish for; from over 650 routes with a good selection of bolted single and multi-pitch routes; excellent limestone slabs, tufas and exceptionally steep walls; most of it within walking distance of El Chorro village and available across the whole grade range.
+There are around 800 routes at El Chorro across a good range of grades, with most of them being single pitch sport routes.
+The various crags provide everything a climber could wish for with excellent limestone slabs, tufas and exceptionally steep walls; most of it within walking distance of El Chorro village.
 It’s fair to say that El Chorro has become a classic winter climbing venue and the ideal time to visit is from October to the end of April.

 (1) The Lower Gorge

 The Lower Gorge is very narrow and it is where El Chorro's most intimidating and adventurous routes are to be found.
 However since the Camino Del Ray walkway was repaired and restored in 2015 getting to these routes is considerably less intimidating than it used to be.

 There are many quality routes to be found here, and not surprisingly this is where the long multi-pitch routes are concentrated (up to 10-pitches long).
 The two big multi-pitch classic routes of Africa and Zeppelin are still very popular and are prized gorge ticks.
 The majority of the routes here are 6b+ and above, and they usually start either above or below the Camino Del Ray walkway.
 A word of caution, since the walkway was repaired, you must buy a ticket to gain access to it.
 These tickets are restricted and are proving to be very popular with tourists from the coastal resorts.
 Hence obtaining these tickets can be challenging though it is possible to book these online.